Nasrin-Shiraly/TwitterAnalyzer/README.md

 Below need to be set up for the
 MongoDB

-A Twitter API key is necessary for streaming as well.
-They need to be placed in credentials file of this project.
+A Twitter API key and credentials are necessary for streaming as well.
+They need to be placed in the credentials file of this project.

 ## Running the tests

 Test are in tests folder.
-They can be run as is.

 ## License